Photography Tours Scotland

 Scottish Photography Tours

-The aim of these tours is to take you to some of Scotland’s most iconic locations and give you time to photograph and enjoy their splendor.
+The aim of these tours is to take you to some of Scotland’s most iconic locations and give you time to photograph and enjoy their splendour.
 These tours are not workshops and are intended for reasonably competent photographers, there will be some guidance and help, if required, but you should be proficient with your own camera equipment.
-There is a limited option to hire DSLR cameras and lenses (see below).
+There is a limited option to hire a full frame a DSLR camera and a broad range of lenses (see below).

-The tours operate on Tuesdays and Thursdays from spring to autumn with shorter tours available in winter and the tours are available from August 2016.
+The tours operate by arrangement from spring to autumn with shorter tours available in winter and the tours are available through the winter.

 What to Expect

-You will visit three or four waterfalls, visit Loch Lomond with views across to Ben Lomond, stop off at Rannoch Moor, visit various points of interest in Glencoe, come back via Glen Orchy beside the River Orchy and it’s rapids, stop off at a viewpoint of Kilchurn Castle at Loch Awe then back across to Loch Lomond to return to Clydebank.
+You will visit three or four waterfalls, visit Loch Lomond with views across to Ben Lomond, stop off at Rannoch Moor, visit various points of interest in Glen Coe, come back via Glen Orchy beside the River Orchy and it’s rapids, stop off at a viewpoint of Kilchurn Castle at Loch Awe then back across to Loch Lomond to return to Glasgow.
 Views will always be weather dependant; low cloud and mist are very common in the highlands of Scotland.

-The pick up and drop off point is from the front entrance of the Golden Jubilee Conference Hotel in Clydebank at 07:30.
+The pick up and drop off point is from central Glasgow by arrangement.
 Your transport for the day is a Mitsubishi L200 double cab 4×4 with lockable covered rear flatbed (plenty of room for camera equipment).
 Each trip can accommodate up to four photographers; this means you will be part of a very small tour group.

 Your tour guide only speaks English (with a Scottish/Glasgow accent so do not be afraid to ask him to repeat what was said if you do not understand).

-The fee for the day is £200 and accommodates up to 4 people.
+The fee for the day is a set fee of £200 and accommodates 1 up to 4 photographers.

 All meals and drinks during the day are excluded from the tour fee.
 There are few opportunities to purchase food and drink in the areas the tour takes in so take advantage of the few stops with shops and toilet facilities.
 Of course you are welcome to bring your own food and drink.
 Bring bottled water and never drink stream water no matter how clean and refreshing it looks.

-There are two Nikon D810 cameras with Really Right Stuff L-Brackets and Hoodman Eyecups available to hire for the trip as well as a variety of full frame prime and zoom lens.
+There is a Nikon D850 camera with Really Right Stuff L-Bracket and Hoodman Eyecup available to hire for the trip as well as a variety of full frame prime and zoom lens.
 The hire charge for the tour is £75, which does not include a memory card, which you must provide yourself so that you can take your images away with you once the tour has ended.
-The Nikon D810 takes both SD and CF cards but does produce 36.6MB files so a card of 8GBs or higher is recommended.
+The Nikon D850 takes both SD and XQD cards but does produce 45.4MB files (full size) so a card of 8GBs or higher is recommended.

 Lenses available include: